-A large part of the winter holidays is spending time with loved ones, be they friends or family.
-While we do enjoy hanging out with siblings, parents and relatives, a few family packed days is normally more than enough to get us itching for some time to ourselves.
+A large part of the winter holidays is spending time with loved ones, be they friends or family, though this year may be a bit different.
+While we do enjoy hanging out with siblings, parents and relatives, if you've been cooped up with yours for the past few months already you may be itching for some time to yourself.
 If you’re looking for an escape this holiday and can find the space to do so, these are the perfect games to occupy a few hours of your life.

 The best games to escape your family this Christmas

 We've focused on mobile titles for this list, because some people won't have the chance to set up their console in front of the TV for long during the holidays.
 That means most of the titles below can be found on Nintendo Switch or iOS and Android.

 Perfect timing for a Switch release, or grab the mobile version that's been out for a while, then jump into a Discord with your friends and ruin some relationships with paranoia!
 There's also a new airship map so even if you've rinsed the game a lot this year already, there's some fun to be had still.

 Musou games are perfect for spending hours swiping away at mobs, earning that big Head Empty vibe that the holidays bring with them.
 There's a little bit of story to hook you into Age of Calamity, though, and it can feel like slipping into a cozy, familiar sweater with all those champion faces from the long-adored Breath of the Wild.

 If you've been let down by other games in the cyberpunk genre recently, Cloudpunk could help remedy that.
 Much smaller in scale (basically a delivery driving sim) but with lots of lovely neon and flying cars that are supposed to fly instead of suddenly ending up flying for no reason.
 Tick off some deliveries and maybe run into an interesting story or two along the way.